Gateway API Adoption Guide

 requestsPerSecond: 100

-- Regular quarterly releases: Including GA resources as of v1.4.0
+- Regular quarterly releases: GA resources included as of v1.4.0

-- Official CNCF project: Led by Kubernetes SIG Network
+- Official CNCF project: development led by the Kubernetes SIG Network

-3. Gateway API — Next-Generation Traffic Management Standard
+3. Gateway API β The Next-Generation Traffic Management Standardβ

-Source: Kubernetes Gateway API Official Documentation — Three roles (Infrastructure Provider, Cluster Operator, Application Developer) managing GatewayClass, Gateway, and HTTPRoute respectively
+Source: Kubernetes Gateway API official documentation β three roles (Infrastructure Provider, Cluster Operator, Application Developer) manage GatewayClass, Gateway, and HTTPRoute respectively

-For a detailed architecture comparison between NGINX Ingress and Gateway API, see 2.3 Structural Resolution of Vulnerabilities through Gateway API Adoption with tabbed breakdowns.
+The architecture comparison between NGINX Ingress and the Gateway API is available tab-by-tab in 2.3 Structural Resolution Through Gateway API.

-Gateway API separates responsibilities with the following hierarchy:
+The Gateway API separates responsibilities across the following layered structure:

 - Role Overview